programarivm/meerkat/README.md

 Bootstrap the development environment:

-    chmod +x bash/dev/start.sh
     bash/dev/start.sh

 This is an interactive script that will install the software dependencies required, generate a self-signed SSL certificate, and compile the React code, amongst other things.

-> **Note**: [Click here](https://github.com/programarivm/meerkat/blob/master/bash/dev/start.sh) for further details on the `start.sh` script.
+[Click here](https://github.com/programarivm/meerkat/blob/master/bash/dev/start.sh) for further details on the `start.sh` script.

 Now find the Gateway IP of the mysql and nginx containers: